wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### Misc:
    * Since I developed using the Clover Bootloader and is currently complete, there is no plan to move the development to another bootloader platform like OpenCore.
-   * I also have no plan to deprecate the legacy FakeSMC in the future unless it becomes a problem.
+   * I also have no plan to deprecate the legacy FakeSMC and use VirtualSMC in the future unless it becomes a problem.
+I made some attempt though in 2.X builds you can check them out if you are interested but I decided to just stay with what works best for me.

 #### About This Machine:
    * [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/SPEC.md): If you want to see system specs.